TianaFash/Descriptory-and-Exploratory-Data-Analysis-on-USA-Health-Reform/README.md

 **Address Coverage Gaps**: Identify and implement targeted strategies to address persistent coverage gaps, ensuring that vulnerable populations, including those with low income or pre-existing conditions, receive adequate coverage.

 By following these recommendations, states and federal policymakers can work towards sustaining and improving the gains made in health insurance coverage, ultimately leading to a healthier population with better access to necessary medical care.

+## Conclusion
+The Affordable Care Act (ACA) has had a significant impact on the health insurance landscape in the United States.
+The descriptive analysis of the data reveals a substantial increase in overall health insurance coverage, with 20 million more individuals insured from 2010 to 2015.
+Additionally, Medicaid enrollment surged by 17 million from 2013 to 2016.
+The exploratory analysis suggests a strong correlation between states that expanded Medicaid and those that saw the largest decreases in uninsured rates.
+States like Washington, Colorado, Arkansas, and several others not only experienced significant reductions in their uninsured population but also took the proactive step to expand Medicaid coverage, which likely contributed to these outcomes.

 ---